-Note: The HighScope Educational Research Foundation is the author of the Youth PQA measure.
+Note: The Youth PQA was developed by HighScope Educational Research Foundation (2005), and is currently licensed and distributed by the David P. Weikart Center for Youth Program Quality.
 The HighScope Test group's results were reported in the Youth PQA Administration Manual, published by HighScope Press 2005.

-The Youth PQA has consistent internal reliability with the exception of the Safety subscale.
-The reason for this involves the content of the five items: 1) psychological and emotional safety promoted, 2) environment free of health hazards, 3) emergency supplies and procedures present, 4) space and furniture accommodates activities, and 5) healthy food and drinks provided.
-The items are not closely correlated, thus the subscale is not as reliable as it could be if the items were closer in content.
+The Youth PQA has consistent internal reliability with the exception of the Safety and the Interaction subscales.
+The Safe Environment subscale includes five uncorrelated items, yielding a relatively low alpha reliability.
+The items are: 1) psychological and emotional safety promoted, 2) environment free of health hazards, 3) emergency supplies and procedures present, 4) space and furniture accommodates activities, and 5) healthy food and drinks provided.
+The Interaction subscale items are also not strongly correlated, thus the scale reliability is lower than that of the other subscales.
+These items include: 1) youth have opportunities to develop a sense of belonging, 2) youth have opportunities to participate in small groups, 3) youth have opportunities to act as group facilitators and mentors, and 4) youth have opportunities to partner with adults.